neilotoole/sq/README.md

 ## Quickstart

 Use `sq help` to see command help.
-Note that the [tutorial](https://github.com/neilotoole/sq/wiki/Tutorial) has more detail, but here's the basics:
+The [tutorial](https://github.com/neilotoole/sq/wiki/Tutorial) is the best place to start.

-`sq` operates on data sources, which are treated as SQL databases (even if the source is really a CSV or XLSX file etc).
+The major concept is: `sq` operates on data sources, which are treated as SQL databases (even if the source is really a CSV or XLSX file etc).

 In a nutshell, you add a source (giving it a `handle`), and then execute commands against the source.

 ### Sources